alexandra-frca/bayesianlearning/README.md

 `likelihoodfree.py` is similar to `precession_1d.py `, but doesn't rely on the reconstruction of the likelihood function (requiring only a sample outcome per particle per step).

+The folder **Simulation Methods** contains the implementations of Monte Carlo sampling algorithms for several target probability densities.